FarhaNxAlee/FarhaNxAlee/README.md

 - 👋 Hi, I’m @FarhaNxAlee
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Frontend Web Development, Data Analytics
+- 🌱 I’m currently learning  Data Science
-- 💞️ I’m looking to collaborate on Any Major Project Regarding WordPress Development
+- 💞️ I’m looking to collaborate on Any Major Project Regarding Data Science
 - 📫 How to reach me ..
-Contact on my email: farhanhaidry786@gmail.com
+Contact on my email: onlinemediapak@gmail.com

 <!---
 FarhaNxAlee/FarhaNxAlee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.